top of page

 RESEARCH

 Welcome to the Social Affect and Behavior Integrative Neuroscience (SABIN) Lab at Auburn University!
-Our research examines how motivational and neural mechanisms contribute to social avoidance across psychiatric disorders.
-Our lab uses an experimental psychopathology framework along with a variety of methodologies including fMRI, transcranial magnetic stimulation (TMS), and computational modelling.
+Broadly, our research examines how motivational processes and neural mechanisms contribute to social avoidance behavior, which is a transdiagnostic factor in psychopathology.
+Our lab uses an experimental psychopathology framework in conjunction with a translational neuroscience approach.
+In this program of research, we utilize a variety of methodologies including fMRI, EEG, transcranial magnetic stimulation (TMS), and computational modelling.
 Ultimately, our goal is to develop personalized neuroscience-informed interventions for individuals who struggle with social avoidance.

 Please see below for more information on our current research directions.